abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/theory.rst

 If you try to solve a problem that is proven to be :math:`\text{NP-Hard}`, you know that it is probably an intractable problem (if :math:`P \neq NP`).
 At least, you know that no one could ever come with an efficient algorithm to solve it and that it is unlikely to happen soon.
-Thus, you can not solve big instances of your problem.
+Thus, you can not solve exactly "big" instances of your problem.
 What can you do?

 Maybe there are special cases that can be solved in polynomial time?
 If you are not interested in these cases and